mateusmb/marked/README.md

 ## Usage

 Should be self explanatory.
-If not, or if you want to make it better, feel free to add an issue, PR and/or fork this project.
+If not, and if you want to make it better, feel free to add an issue, PR and/or fork this project.